yabje/scoresaber-wiki/wiki/ranking/modding-queue-information.md

 :::tip We expect at least basic understanding and use of timing, consistency, and correct use of rhythm choices.
 :::
 - Response times can range from 1-5 days.
 - If you do not send at least the second item you will not be eligible for a community modding queue.
 - If you are a RT or QAT member or have a queue made for you before 04/01/2021 (DD/MM/YYYY), you are exempt from these requirements.
+- If you post anything inappropriate your channel will be removed, and you will be banned from requesting a new Modding queue.